 West Lampeter Township in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Agriculture Colonial Era • Settlements & Settlers.
-A significant historical year for this entry is 1980.
+This historical marker is listed in these topic lists: Agriculture • Colonial Era • Settlements & Settlers.

 Location.
-39° 58.8′ N, 76° 15.65′ W. Marker is in West Lampeter Township, Pennsylvania, in Lancaster County.
+39° 58.783′ N, 76° 15.65′ W. Marker is in West Lampeter Township, Pennsylvania, in Lancaster County.
 Marker can be reached from Hans Herr Drive.
-Located on the grounds of the Hans Herr House historic site.
-Touch for map.
+Located Touch for map.
 Marker is at or near this postal address: 1849 Hans Herr Dr, Willow Street PA 17584, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Millstones (a few steps from this marker); Blacksmith Shop (within shouting distance of this marker); First Settlement in Lancaster County (approx. half a mile away); Herr House (approx. ¾ mile away); Martin Meylin’s Gunshop (approx. 1.2 miles away); Birthplace of the Pennsylvania Rifle (approx. 1.3 miles away); Boehm's Chapel (approx. 1.3 miles away); a different marker also named Boehms Chapel (approx. 1.4 miles away).
+Heine Weber Smokehouse (within shouting distance of this marker); Millstones (within shouting distance of this marker); First Settlement in Lancaster County (approx. half a mile away); Herr House (approx. ¾ mile away); Martin Meylin’s Gunshop (approx. 1.2 miles away); Boehm's Chapel (approx. 1.3 miles away); Birthplace of the Pennsylvania Rifle (approx. 1.3 miles away); a different marker also named Boehms Chapel (approx. 1.4 miles away).
 Touch for a list and map of all markers in West Lampeter Township.

 Also see . . .
 Hans Herr House Museum website.
 (Submitted on August 2, 2013, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on January 3, 2021.
 It was originally submitted on July 30, 2013, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 561 times since then and 7 times this year.
-Last updated on August 3, 2013, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 445 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on July 30, 2013, by Nate Davidson of Salisbury, Maryland. • Bill Pfingsten was the editor who published this page.